HenricAndersson/RunTracker/README.md

 </p>

 ## About
-RunTracker is a workout tracking application that lets the user log runs.
+RunTracker is a workout tracking application that lets the user log runs

 ### Key Features